TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/02_lesson/lesson.md

 		* `setEffect()`: add an effect to a track.
 Takes parameters: track number, effect name, effect parameter, effect value
 		* `makeBeat()`: instead of composing at the measure-level, we can work at the note-level.
 Takes parameters: clip name, track number, measure number, beat string
 3. **Lab**
-	* Follow the EarSketch instructions below to use the `makeBeat()` function
+	* Follow the EarSketch instructions in the lab to use the `makeBeat()` function
-	* Create a simple song with 2 uses of fitMedia, 2 uses of makeBeat and 1 use of effect.
+	* Create a simple song with 2 uses of `fitMedia()`, 2 uses of `makeBeat()` and 1 use of an effect.
-	* Students can use looping and if statements if they would like
+	* Students can use looping and if statements as an extension.
 4. **Debrief**
-	* Talk about new functions, questions about data types and using strings.
+	* Talk about the new functions learned today, and go over any questions about data types and using strings.